Quick & Easy At-Home Remedies.

 BRASS or BRONZE naturally oxidizes over time.
 This grey hue is often caused by a chemical reaction to items containing sulfer or oxygen in the air.
 It can be removed with your metal polish & polishing cloth, or with this easy at-home remedy:

-- Dissolve 1 teaspoon of salt into one-half cup of vinegar, and add flour until the mixture becomes a paste
+- Dissolve 1 teaspoon of salt into one-half cup of vinegar, and then add 2 tablespoons of flour until the mixture becomes a paste

-- Rub into the brass piece, leave for about 10 minutes
+- Rub into the brass piece and leave for about 10 minutes

 - When finished, rinse with clean water and wipe dry with a clean cloth

 STERLING SILVER naturally oxidizes over time.
 This grey hue is often caused by a chemical reaction to items containing sulfer or oxygen in the air.
 It can be removed with a metal polish & polishing cloth, or with an easy at-home remedy:

-- When finished, rinse with clean water and wipe dry with a different clean cloth
+Finally, rinse the jewelry with clean water and wipe dry with a clean cloth